 - Sports betting: 36%

-Online Poker Report calls these tax rates a “massive overreach” and predicts such high taxes will prevent “many operators” from entering the Pennsylvania online gambling market.
+These tax rates are a “massive overreach” and industry analysts predict such high taxes will prevent “many operators” from entering the Pennsylvania online gambling market.

 HB 271 also includes significant expansions in real world gambling such as the authorization of up to 10 satellite casinos, casino games made available at truck stops and airports and the relaxation of certain existing regulations.